-EXPLORE the new Choices unit Slavery and the Making of the Modern World and engage in lessons and activities from the curriculum.
+EXPLORE the new Choices Program unit Racial Slavery and the Making of the Americas and engage in lessons and activities from the curriculum.
 The curriculum will support both students’ and teachers’ inquiry into a global history of slavery and its legacies;

 LEARN from a content presentation related to a theme found in the unit;

 HEAR about the mission and work of the Center for the Slavery and Justice at Brown University.